Grant opportunity

 Official NIH Grants Guide funding opportunity announcement for the NHLBI StARRTS Program.

 National Heart, Lung, and Blood Institute (NHLBI) lists this opportunity for Early-career researchers, Health & Biomedical Sciences, United States.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants and institutions should review the NIH NOFO for eligible organisations, scholar requirements, career-stage rules, and clinical/residency transition conditions.